 I had a consistent system in place that came out of lived experience.
 Underpinning all my offerings, it cultivates supportive mindset, calm, creative thinking, mindful processes that anyone can do with guidance, deliberate practice and feedback for sustainable change.

 I don't know about you, but I didn't know how to 'be excellent', aside from striving even harder and making myself sick.
 Several times.
 There comes a time when you simply can't do things the old way.
 You can find out much faster than I did, and shine rather than burn out.

-Receive 'Painting Light, Touching Space' - Suzanne's free e-book about her art practice
+Receive 'Painting Light, Touching Space' - Suzanne's free e-book about her meditative art practice